 Once it was tacked, he laid it down and confirmed it was square by using a tape measure.
 Then he proceeded to weld the whole seam, inside and out.

+Welding this fire pit was really easy and took so little time – no more than a couple of hours.
 Before I show you any more, Hubby would like me to remind you that he’s not a professional welder, and has not actually turned on our welding machine for years.
 I think he did a wonderful job, but he sees imperfections.
-I just see s’mores and sunsets, baby.
+I just see s’mores and sunsets, baby…

-Instead affixing steel rods in the corner, like Morgan did, we added cross bracing inside the box.
+Instead of affixing steel rods in the corner, like Morgan did, we added cross bracing inside the box.
 This adds some strength and ensured that the box stayed square when we awkwardly moved it from the garage down the hill to the fire pit.
-Jeesh, this thing is heavy.
 The process for the cross bracing was the same: check for square, hold the braces in place with magnets, tack them in place, and then completely weld them.
+This is what the finished, unpainted, welded DIY fire pit looked like:

 I really loved the natural patina of the metal and didn’t mind that it would quickly rust, but Hubby was adamant that we paint it.
 It didn’t take long for our old fire pit to rust completely through, so he wanted to protect this new fire pit and keep it looking good for as long as possible.